 Don't forget to enrol into both semesters 1 and 2 (unless you're enrolling in a one-semester program).

 3. Follow the instructions to select classes for each semester.

-If you have been provided with a section code by your school to help you with sorting and selecting your classes, enter this in the Class section field and select Show classes.
+If you have been provided with a Class section code by your school to help you select your classes, enter this in the Class section field and select Show classes.

 If your classes are pre-selected for you, go to step 4.